Question6.com: We, The People are NOT HAPPY

 Nature also keeps a balance between animals and plants.

 Could the life of human beings also be governed by something we can’t even imagine?
 The main decisions about life are not made at the human level.
-Our ideas of good and bad may not always apply.
+Our notions of good and bad may not always be applicable.

 What happens when we grow up?

 Something important happens when the child is 2 or 3 years old and starts saying “I”.
-Instead of saying “I am thirsty” he starts saying “Peter is thirsty”.
 He is now conscious of being a separate human being.
 He has an individual ego.
 He divides the world into two: What is inside his skin and what is outside.
-Before this separation he was part of the world, and the world was in him.
+Before this separation, he was part of the world, and the world was in him.
 He is now going to spend the rest of his life trying to escape his isolation.
-This is his original problem.
 His first love may give him the illusion that he can escape his solitude.
 That can make the first broken heart even more painful.

 The "Bad" can help understand the ‘Good’.